patlee12/user-management/README.md

 This NestJS-based application provides a scalable, secure backend solution for user management and authentication.
 It includes user login, JWT-based authentication, role-based authorization, user profile management, and integration with Nginx (Reverse Proxy) and Avahi (MDNS) for service discovery.
 This application is designed to be a boilerplate for projects requiring user account login architecture, and can be easily integrated into other projects for rapid deployment of secure user management features.

 I've included a swagger module for endpoint testing.
-Once the project is served go to https://user-management.local/api
+Once the project is served go to https://user-management.local/api (see section "Running the App in a Production Environment" for setup)

 ## Dependencies: